60 x 60 cm: paper, ink, wood

 from The Analogous City, the Map, by Dario Rodighiero, EPFL (CH)

 The Anthropocene - the newest geological epoch - can also be seen as an epoch of cultural change.
 That is: a change in the story we tell ourselves, in the narrative by which we explain our relationships with others and the rest of nature.
 This much broader idea of the Anthropocene has been promoted by, amongst others, the beautiful writings of Bruno Latour around the turn of the second millennium: despite the teachings of Modernity, Man and Nature remain fundamentally entangled and “we have never been Modern”.
-But also Latour would admit that these ideas were explicitly present before his writings, in particular in the thinking of artists, architects, scientists and other creatives.
+Latour would admit that these ideas were explicitly present before his writings, in particular in the thinking of artists, architects, scientists and other creatives.

 One example is the Italian architect Aldo Rossi who expressed his thinking in a work back in 1976.
 It expresses the reality of architecture - a human activity by excellence that combines rationality and emotion - and how it is related to the territory (the ”locus”) and its history.
 It is a manifesto against Modernist architecture that claims that Form only needs to follow Function.